The cross-tie area – how to make your grooming area safe.

 George here can peek around if he needs to.

-The ties should have some sort of safety mechanism to them to break away in case of an emergency.
-More on that here - including types of buckles and snaps to use.
-If you have a panicked horse freaking out in the cross ties - you won’t be able to use any quick release snaps if they are attached to his halter - too much movement and flying legs Put the safety and quick release snaps at the wall for easy removal.
-AND - you have a build in lead rope.
+- The ties should have some sort of safety mechanism to them to break away in case of an emergency.
+More on that here – including types of buckles and snaps to use.
+If you have a panicked horse freaking out in the cross ties – you won’t be able to use any quick release snaps if they are attached to his halter – too much movement and flying legs.

-I love a cross tie area with a back wall.
-Nothing says “I (maybe) can’t flip over” and “I can’t escape backwards” more than a wall at the butt.
+- I love a cross tie area with a back wall.
+Nothing says “I (maybe) can’t flip over” and “I can’t escape backward” more than a wall at the butt.

-The cross tie bay should be wide.
+- The cross tie bay should be wide.
 Ideally, wide enough for him to comfortably walk into and fully turn around without rubbing a rail, wall, or cabinet.
-If that’s not the case, teach him to back into the space if there is indeed three sides to the cross tie area.
+If that’s not the case, teach him to back into space if there are indeed three sides to the cross tie area.

 Bonus items to have around the cross ties: